nix-community/nixpkgs-wayland/README.md

 ln -s ~/.nix-profile/share/obs/obs-plugins ~/.config/obs-studio/plugins
 ```

+NOTE: OBS-Studio is pretty rough around the edges in Wayland, regardless of if XWayland is used. `wf-recorder` might be easier to use.

 ### Quick Tips: `sway`

 * Usage of display managers with `sway` is not supported upstream, you should run it from a TTY.